 Susan’s childhood was not easy; she faced abuse and poverty, which fueled her desire to help others find peace, especially those who went through similar experiences.
 In her early twenties, she attended a transformational, self-awareness-based workshop, and in the same year had a near death experience-with that she changed her life.
 She continued to explore clinical and transpersonal psychology, behavioral sciences, neurofeedback, re-decision therapy, and other psychological modalities.

 She wanted to help others find that transformative moment for themselves and find their true passion and purpose in life.
 That is what inspired her and Barry to co-found Stop At Nothing.

-She loves facilitating all three levels of the HILS Series and fourth-level program called The Leadership Continuum.
+She loves facilitating all four levels of the HILS Series.
 Enjoying challenges, Susan has worked with a number of family businesses helping them deal with family dynamics while running the business.
 She has also coached executive women to reach higher levels in major organizations.
 Susan enjoys the challenge of helping teams transform and become high performing.
 She believes that helping leaders change, changes the world.